 - Gourmet balsamic vinegar may intimidate casual cooks.

 M.G.
-PAPPAS is a great choice if you’re on a budget but want to enjoy the highest quality balsamic possible.
+PAPPAS is a great product if you’re on a budget but want to enjoy the highest quality balsamic possible.
 It competes with the premium options in terms of authenticity, age, purity, and taste.
 It’s a true, 100% balsamic vinegar from Modena, Italy that is IGP Certified.

 This product is aged for 10 years in wooden barrels for a smooth, grapey flavor with a delicate acidity.
 It contains only two ingredients: cooked grape must and red wine vinegar.